 re Political Science's unwritten, unexamined—and incorrect—100% Political/Ideological (PI) War theory of S-G.

 The unexamined assumption among our political academics is that elections are simply the means by which different factions of voters decide between competing legislative policies, or policy agendas.
-In the specific case of America's NLEP, the choice for voters is between the Democratic Party's liberal/progressive policies vs. the Republican party's conservative/libertarian policies.
+In the specific case of America's national legislative election process (NLEP), the choice for voters is between the Democratic Party's liberal/progressive- vs. the Republican party's conservative/libertarian policy solutions.

 Or expressed differently, America's LOC and ROC voters "use" their NLEP for one purpose: to wage 100% PI War against each other every two years to determine which side's PI warrior-politicians will control Congress for the next two years.